pyrocko/pyrocko/doc/source/library/examples/gf_forward.rst

 Calculate spatial surface displacement from a local GF store
 -------------------------------------------------------------

-In this example we create a :class:`~pyrocko.gf.seismosizer.RectangularSource` and compute the spatial static/geodetic displacement caused by that rupture.
+In this example we create a :class:`~pyrocko.gf.seismosizer.RectangularSource` and compute the spatial static displacement invoked by that rupture.

 We will utilize :class:`~pyrocko.gf.seismosizer.LocalEngine`, :class:`~pyrocko.gf.targets.StaticTarget` and :class:`~pyrocko.gf.targets.SatelliteTarget`.

 .. figure:: /static/gf_static_displacement.png
     :align: center
     :width: 90%